stanfordpython/python-handouts/installing-python-linux.md

-# Installing Python on macOS
+# Installing Python on Linux

 Hello!